Mind the gap

 From farm to cup

-Branching out from music I picked up at job as a copywriter and online editor for tech-startup and coffee company Bonaverde here in Berlin, who have invented a coffee machine that roasts, grinds and brews coffee all in one swipe.
+Branching out from music I picked up at job as a copywriter and online editor for tech-startup and coffee company Bonaverde here in Berlin, who have invented the coffee machine that roasts, grinds and brews coffee all in one swipe.
 It was the first of its kind in the world, and with it you enable coffee farmers to sell their raw, green coffee beans straight to the consumers (Direct Trade) and – in doing so – disrupt the status quo of the value chain.

 It was an exciting project to be a part of, and very rewarding seeing it all come together: helping to formulate the brand’s tone of voice, writing all the copy for the (then) website, compiling technical one-pagers, responding to the community of Kickstarter-backers, but also writing articles for their (now sadly defunct) online coffee magazine.